- Chart

 - Acquisition Price (USD millions): 1300

-- Strategic Rationale: The acquisition of Cowen is intended to enhance TD Securitiesu2019 capabilities and accelerate its long-term growth strategy in the U.S.
+- Strategic Rationale: Acquisition of Cowen Inc. to accelerate the growth of TD Securities and support its long-term strategy of expanding its investment banking capabilities in the U.S.

 Growth Trajectory and Initiatives